nathancarter/weblurch/doc/plan.md

 Necessary next steps:

- * Add a member to the `Group` class for querying the text or HTML before or after the given group, leading up to the next grouper (whether that be a parent boundary or a sibling boundary).
- * Use the previous function to support the following tag attribute:
-   * If "includeText" is true for tag X, then text immediately inside a non-leaf Group with tag X is included, interspersed among the inner Groups' XML encodings.
-   * If "includeText" is a tag name, then such text is not only included, but wrapped in tags of the given name.
  * Add a tag attribute "belongsIn" that lists the names of the tags that a parent Group can have.
 Support for this tag is implemented below.
  * Add support for each bubble to show its groupers differently at each